In today’s Student Spotlight, we’re bringing you Kat Muntz from Halo & Horns.

 I have been a primary school teacher for 8 years now.
 I initially worked as a full-time classroom teacher, but as my baking hobby took off and I slowly transitioned into starting up my own business, I decided to cut back to a part-time role.
-So for the past 3 years, I’ve worked as a part-time primary school teacher, specialising in Physical Education.
+So for the past 3 years, I’ve worked as a part-time primary school teacher.

 What role does cake design play in your life?

 I started Halo & Horns as a side hustle in 2019 alongside full-time teaching.
 My business is something I am continually working towards growing, so I currently balance the business with a part-time primary teaching role.
 In the not too distant future, I hope Halo & Horns can become my sole focus and source of income; receiving my undivided love & attention.

 How do you find working with buttercream in your climate?

 I’m based in Sydney, so more often than not, working with buttercream is completely manageable.
 A hot summer’s day does make things slightly more difficult, requiring a bit more care and time, but usually nothing a bump up of the air conditioner can’t help with!

 What has been your biggest achievement so far?

 Where do you see the future of your business (or cake-making)?

 My dream right now is to have my own cake studio.
 I’m not too fussed about a storefront, but I would absolutely love to have my own creative space that isn’t my home or a rented kitchen.
 Just a really cool boutique space to obviously design, bake and decorate, but also to meet with clients and build relationships.
 Particularly for bigger and more significant events such as weddings, where I can discuss design ideas, taste tests etc.

 I’d love to make ordering a Halo & Horns cake a real experience for the customer, not just a transaction through a string of emails.
 I think a beautiful space to meet would really help in achieving that.